ibm-cloud-docs/ContinuousDelivery/cd_migrate_region.md

 ```
 {: pre}

+The `copy-toolchain` works by first translating the toolchain into [Terraform](https://developer.hashicorp.com/terraform){: external} (.tf) files, and then applying the Terraform to create a new toolchain in the destination region.
+The command will display the Terraform output and prompt for confirmation before creating the toolchain.
+You can review the Terraform output before creating the new toolchain copy.

 #### Examples
+{: #cd-migrate-region-copyToolchains-examples}

 Copy the toolchain with the CRN `crn:v1:bluemix:public:toolchain:au-syd:a/9d5d528aa786af01ce99593a827a05f0:69e8d78b-0d1a-49ed-9a46-3b4c1bb4f24a::` from the Sydney region to the Tokyo region, in the same resource group and with the same name: